nataliedawson/ensembl-application/README.md

     export PERL5LIB
     ```

-1. Use cpanm to install the required perl modules: `cat requirements.txt | cpanm`
+1. Allow the perl script to find the Ensembl-specific perl modules.
+Please note that I have done this by incorporating the lib path into my script using the `FindBin` module.

-* Please note that the Ensembl modules are expected to be found in the `src/` subdirectory of this GitHub project.
+    * The Ensembl modules are expected to be found in the `src/` subdirectory of this GitHub project.
 My script uses the `FindBin` perl module to locate these modules.
 I have not committed the contents of this directory to version control as it is large in size (~ 674 Mb).

+1. Use cpanm to install the required perl modules: `cat requirements.txt | cpanm`

+1. The script is run by changing directory to within my repository directory `ensembl-application` and then running `perl ensembl-convert-coordinates.pl` on the command line.
+Running my script without any arguments loads the usage text.

 ### Answering the 'Alternatives' section